Page-Carbajal/introduction-to-gutenberg/README.md

-## Notes

-- We started working on this lesson based on Jeff Goelenske's Workshop-outlining.
-The presentation was targeted towards WordPress professionals.
-This is great, but in order to reach a broader audience I'll recommend taking a step back.
-Start with "This is WordPress.
-Here's how you make a website" mentality
-- At this point I'll also suggest to keep away from involving the code-side, therefore refraining from bringing in github to the program just yet
-- Finally running this on a controlled environment would be a great idea.
-Like WordPress.com.
-However we need to teach people how to use WordPress in general, therefore a working WordPress website with Gutenberg –later to be just WordPress– installed will be a Material requisite for this lesson
-- This workshop could easily be seen as part of a series like this
-  - Learn to install WordPress
-  - Build your first website with WordPress and Gutenberg
-  - Introduction to plugins and themes
-- Since we are trying to push gutenberg, taking a Frontend approach seems much more natural.
-I suggest running using only The Customizer and Gutenberg

 ## Description

 This lesson will introduce the Gutenberg plugin and demonstrate how Gutenberg blocks can be used to build WordPress pages.

 ## Objectives

 - Practice customizing the content and appearance of a new WordPress site using The Customizer and Gutenberg blocks.
 - Use the Gutenberg editor to edit, insert, and remove content – both media and text.

 ## Target Audience